mbuilov/gawk-windows/cmake/README.txt

 but use a different build directory.
 When using CMake, do this: cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain_mingw32.cmake ..
 Write a new Toolchain file for your cross-compiler and use it.

+- How can I build an installable file ?
+Use "make package".
+The exact kind of installable file depends on your operating system and defaults to TGZ.

+- Can I build an executable that runs on any Win32 platform ?
+It is possible to build for the target Win32, but only with cross-compilers on certain platforms.
+You need a MinGW cross-compiler and the NSIS package builder.